AriyanBe/My-Personal-AI--JAFAR-/Readme.md

 My personal AI, his name is Jafar.
 Be kind to him please :>

-pyttsx3 for text-to-speech
-speech_recognition for speech recognition
+integrated with frameworks like pyttsx3 to enable text-to-speech functionality, and incorporated speech recognition capabilities for comprehensive text and speech recognition.

 Currently in development